How do I register a domain name?

 Do I really need a domain name?

-A domain can be an important part of having a website that you intend to generate revenue from or want people to remember.
+A domain is an important part of having a website you intend to generate revenue from or want people to remember.
 A domain name helps potential customers remember the name for your website.
-For example, www.computerhope.com is much easier to remember and type than www.webhost.com/user/~computerhope.
+For example, www.computerhope.com is easier to remember and type than www.webhost.com/user/~computerhope.

 What is a domain name alias or domain alias?

 A domain alias is a cheaper solution that points to a domain name to an alternative website.
 For example, a user would type https://www.computerhope.com but be forwarded to https://www.webhost.com/user/~computerhope, a blog, or a social networking site.
 Although this is a cheaper solution, consider if this is the best solution for their site.

 Does capitalization matter when registering a domain name?

 No. A domain is not case sensitive, which means if you're searching for a domain or registering a new name you can use uppercase or lowercase.
 For example, "COMPUTERHOPE.COM," "ComputerHope.com," and "computerhope.com" are all the same domain names.

 - View a full list of all the available domain name suffixes.